BrendanHa07/bamazon/README.md

 ![viewproducts](https://user-images.githubusercontent.com/25389907/30236642-dff8f7de-94d2-11e7-9cf3-6a5d327429b4.PNG)

 The **View Low Inventory** option allows the user to view which products currently have less than 5 units left.
+When no items have an inventory of less than 5, "All other items have sufficient inventory" will be displayed to the user.

 ![lowinventory](https://user-images.githubusercontent.com/25389907/30236670-6ee2b476-94d3-11e7-94d4-84c703a9c9a9.PNG)